badlogic/mariozechner.at/src/posts/2025-01-02-prompts-are-code/index.md

 <img src="media/changeset.png" alt="Git diff showing thousands of lines of code changes">

-And no, transpilers won't work for this (trust me, I made money doing compilers.).
+And no, transpilers won't work for this (trust me, bro, I made money doing compilers).
 We need idiomatic ports that preserve the same API surface in a way that feels natural for each language.

 Between releases 4.2 and 4.3-beta, the Java reference implementation  saw significant changes: